JanRland/FundusImages/README.md

 MIT license (see license file).

 # Acknowledgments
-This work is funded by hessian.AI in the Connectom project VirtualDoc.
+This work is partially funded by hessian.AI in the Connectom project VirtualDoc.
-We express our gratitude to the Philipps-University Marburg for lending us the Rodenstock funduscope.
-We also wish to thank the students of Heinrich-Heine-University who participated in the study and the ethical committee of the Heinrich Heine University Düsseldorf for their guidance in preparing the study.
+We also wish to thank the students of Heinrich-Heine-University who participated in the study.